-- 39.43.
-We would usually expect access to a project of the size proposed by the Applicant to be available via multiple connections.
+- We would usually expect access to a project of the size proposed by the Applicant to be available via multiple connections.
 That is not the case here.
 All automobile traffic accessing the Project site must travel on Lake Street, one of the most congested streets in Arlington.
-From Lake Street one must then go through narrow residential side streets to the entrance to the proposed apartment building, located at the corner of Littlejohn Street and Dorothy Road.
-At present, local regulations prohibits right hand turns from Lake Street onto Wilson Road, Littlejohn Street or Homestead Road between 4-7 p.m., Monday-Friday. - 40.44.
-The access drive to the senior residential building is located near the Littlejohn Street/Dorothy Road intersection.
-Access to the duplexes is from Dorothy Road, with a series of five (5) shared driveways along Dorothy Road. - 41.45.
-Lake Street is a major commuting route between Route 2 and Massachusetts Avenue.
+From Lake Street one must then go through narrow residential side streets to the entrance to the proposed apartment building, located at the corner of Littlejohn Street and Dorothy Road. - 28.
+Lake Street is a major commuting route between Route 2 and Massachusetts

+Avenue.
 It also provides access to the Hardy School, a K-5 grammar school serving residents of East Arlington, and to Thorndike Field, a heavily used field for sports teams and recreation activities.
-The use of Thorndike Field overlaps with the evening commute.

-43.47.
-Due to the coronavirus pandemic, it is impossible to measure the traffic situation on Lake Street directly.
-Both the Board's traffic peer review at BETA and the Traffic Advisory Committee agreed upon the methodology utilized by VAI to adjust the traffic data to account for the traffic decrease associated with the coronavirus pandemic.
-Historical traffic data shows that Lake Street has had extensive traffic back-ups during morning and evening rush hours, and that condition is likely to return during the post-Covid period.
-Thus for example, all of the Lake Street intersections studied in these hearings are expected to operate at Level of Service E or F under a no build scenario even in the absence of any significant new development.
-Delays at these intersections are noted as exceeding 50 seconds, the longest delay time measurement.
+The use of Thorndike Field overlaps with the evening commute. - 29.
+Because of the Coronavirus pandemic, it is impossible to measure the traffic situation on Lake Street directly.
+It is possible to adjust data from studies done prior to the epidemic to arrive at a reasonable estimate of the conditions that will return with more normal commuting patterns.
+Historical data show that Lake Street has had extensive traffic back-ups during morning and evening rush hours, and that condition is likely to return during the post-Covid period.
+Thus for example, all of the Lake Street intersections studied in these hearings are expected to operate at Level of Service E or F even in the absence of any significant new development.
+Delays at these intersections are noted as exceeding 50 seconds, the longest delay time measurement. - 30.

-- 48. - 44.49.
 The congestion on Lake Street affects the surrounding neighborhood streets as well.
-Signs are already posted to prevent Lake Street traffic from turning into neighborhood during rush hour to try and bypass the delays on
+[Develop] Signs are already posted to prevent Lake Street traffic from turning into neighborhood during rush hour to try and bypass the delays on Lake